BJP attempted to ‘steal’ government in Jharkhand: Rahul Gandhi | Politics

 - India

-He reached Deoghar later in the day and offered prayers at the famed Baba Baidyanath Dham besides addressing another rally.
+He reached Deoghar later in the day and took part in 'Rudrabhishek' at the famed Baba Baidyanath Dham besides addressing another rally at Kuwan Singh Chowk.

+Speaking on the occasion, he said, ''The country's youth want employment.
+BJP and PM Modi have spread the disease of unemployment in the country.
+This new disease has infected the Indian youth and has destroyed their future.''
+He also emphasised on conducting the caste census to get actual figure of tribals, Dalits and backward class people in the country. ''Injustice against tribals, Dalits and backward class people are increasing in the country,'' he said.

 The yatra, which began in Manipur on January 14, entered the state from West Bengal through Pakur district on Friday afternoon.